 The results of NPS divide your customers into 3 groups, promoters, detractors, and passives.

 Promoters indicate the group that’s satisfied with your services.
 They are highly motivated to promote your company; they are your brand advocates.
 Try including a CTA button or page redirect to a third-party review site for this group so that they can voice their satisfaction to a greater audience.

-Passives are satisfied with your service, but they would also easily leave for your competitors, as they don't find anything exceptional.
+Passives are satisfied with your service but would also easily leave for your competitors, as they don't find anything exceptional.
 For this group, try uncovering the reason behind their score by including an open-ended question like "What can we do to improve your experience?"